Respiratory Acidosis Medication

 Class Summary

-The anticholinergic medications compete with acetylcholine for postganglionic muscarinic receptors, thereby inhibiting cholinergically mediated bronchomotor tone, resulting in bronchodilatation.
+The anticholinergic medications compete with acetylcholine for postganglionic muscarinic receptors, thereby inhibiting cholinergically mediated bronchomotor tone and resulting in bronchodilatation.
 These agents effectively block vagally mediated reflex arcs that cause bronchoconstriction.
-When inhaled, these medications are poorly absorbed systemically and are therefore relatively safe.
+When inhaled, these medications are poorly absorbed systemically and are, therefore, relatively safe.

-The inhaled short-acting anticholinergic medication, ipratropium, has equivalent-to-superior bronchodilator activity in stable COPD patients when compared with beta2-adrenergic agents.
-When used in combination with beta-2 adrenergic agonists, a synergistic effect on bronchodilatation occurs.
+Compared with beta2-adrenergic agents, the inhaled short-acting anticholinergic medication ipratropium has equivalent-to-superior bronchodilator activity in stable chronic obstructive pulmonary disease (COPD) patients.
+When ipratropium is used in combination with beta2-adrenergic agonists, a synergistic effect on bronchodilatation occurs.
 This medication has a slower onset of action than the beta2-adrenergic agents and is, therefore, less suitable for use on an as-needed basis.

 Ipratropium (Atrovent HFA)